 Lemon Garlic Tahini Sauce

-To make your Lemon Garlic Tahini Sauce, just toss everything in the food processor except for the water.
-Then use the water to thin to the desired consistency.
-You’ll need to scrape down several times because you won’t be able to see the right consistency until it’s all one mixed together.
+To make your sauce, toss everything in the food processor except for the water.
+Use the water to thin to the desired consistency.
+You’ll need to scrape down several times.
 You don’t want to go overboard with the thinning – Lemon Garlic Tahini Sauce should flow slowly, like honey.

-Lemon Garlic Tahini is another recipe adapted from Chef Yotam Ottolenghi to go with the fantabulous Home Style Chicken Shawarma I made the other day.
+Lemon Garlic Tahini Sauce is another recipe adapted from Chef Yotam Ottolenghi to go with the fantabulous Home Style Chicken Shawarma I made the other day.
 I just upped the volume on the flavor a bit.
-The recipe is a classic one, and many use olive oil in all or in part to thin the sauce.
-I like the way the water makes it a little bit lighter in taste (and calories) but both the oil in the tahini sauce and the olive oil have the good fats with lots of Omega 3.

-This recipe is so quick, you’ll have it done in minutes.
-I think it took me longer to put on my shoes and go cut my parsley and bring it in than it did to make the whole recipe.
+This recipe is so quick that you’ll have it done in minutes.
+I think it took me longer to put on my shoes and go cut my parsley than it did to make it.
 I like using my food processor because I can see the consistency a little better, but any blender will work fine, too.

 Home Style Chicken Shawarma